It’s all in the details. Read on to learn about application fees, how to apply for in-state tuition and more.

 Score Optional Review

-Freshman applicants for fall 2017 and with a minimum high school GPA of 3.3 may request that their application be reviewed without submitting standardized test scores.
+Freshman applicants with a minimum high school GPA of 3.3 may request that their application be reviewed without submitting standardized test scores.
 To be considered for admission to the university without test scores, students must submit their requests in writing to firstname.lastname@example.org.

 Exceptions to Score Optional Review